brt-yilmaz/git-notes/git.md

 `git commit -a -m "message"` to commit in a single line

-`git switch -c <branchname>` to create and switch branch
+`git switch -c <branchName>` to create and switch branch

 > before switching branch must be committed Otherwise, a file or folder that is not in any branch comes with it.

 `git branch -d` to delete you have to be out of the branch

-`git branch -m <newBranhcName>` you have to be in same branch
+`git branch -m <newBranchName>` you have to be in same branch

-`git merge <branchname>` head must be in the branch which you want to continue with it
+`git merge <branchName>` head must be in the branch which you want to continue with it

 `git diff` Compares staging area and working directory // a is the info that staging area last new about ,b is the working directory
-`git diff HEAD` list all changes in the working tree since your last commit `git diff --staged` list changes  between staged and head // --cached is the same `git diff HEAD <filename>` to see changes for only specific file `git diff --staged <filename>`to see changes for only specific file `git diff branch1 branch2`
+`git diff HEAD` list all changes in the working tree since your last commit
+`git diff --staged` list changes  between staged and head // --cached is the same
+`git diff HEAD <filename>` to see changes for only specific file
+`git diff --staged <filename>`to see changes for only specific file
+`git diff branch1 branch2`
 `git diff commit1 commit2`

 `git stash` stash all uncommitted changes(staged or unstaged) `git stash pop` remove the stashed changes and re-apply them to your working copy